ihmemaassa/bash/README.md

 ## GlaDOS Still alive
 Kid wanted to make her Linux Portal-themed, so I found some fun things for her.
 This is modified to our needs from here: [Turning Bash into GlaDOS and other fun trics](https://bbs.archlinux.org/viewtopic.php?id=92151).
 I did NOT write this one especially.
 Script prints out lyrics to Still alive and is synced to the song.
 Insane.

+## Selopticon

+Selectively seeing eye for tracking activity for Testaustime on non-plugin editors.